 If your Inbox is already overflowing, start the clean-up process by bulk deleting emails, especially junk, to take control of your email situation.

-On a computer, you can select all or remove multiple emails all at once.
+On any device you can select all or remove multiple emails all at once.
 This will help you get back to zero, or at least a manageable number.

 If it’s crazy, search the Inbox by a sender’s name, and then delete the bunch.
 Devote half an hour, once a week, to the cleaning up process and stay out of overwhelm.